wenkaiyan-kevin/PlantBind/README.md

 These are a work in progress, so forgive incompleteness for the moment.
 If there's a task that you're interested in that I haven't included, feel free to post it as an Issue at the top.

 #### Software Requirements
-We recommend that you use conda to install all of the following software
+We recommend that you use **conda** to install all of the following software.

 ***software list***
-- python      v3.6.8
+- python      v3.8.12
-- tensorflow  v1.14.0
+- pytorch     v1.10.2
 - numpy       v1.16.4
+- pandas      v1.4.1
+- sklearn     v1.0.2
-- cudatoolkit v9.2
+- scipy       v1.5.3
-- cudnn       v7.6.0
+- matplotlib  v3.5.1